Kos & Nisyros sailing holidays

 Go either alongside on the inside of the mole (the area close to the green light can be reserved for caïques and such), or stern-to the waterfront.

 Preferably ignore the few remaining permanent moorings, and drop your own anchor as far away as possible over sand (bit mud like) and patches of weed; solid holding.
-There are plans to install new lazy lines.
+The new lazy lines still not in function, you will still need to anchor.
+Friendly Harbour master (and owner of the restaurant / bar at the pier) Mr Panagiotis +30 698 6653695.

 Wash from the ferries and swell make live in the basin much more pleasant than outside (ask the harbour master when ferries are due).